Mee Pok Man

 Mee Pok Man is a 1995 Singaporean film directed by Eric Khoo.

+Background

 The film is Eric Khoo's debut feature, released under his film production company, Zhao Wei Films, after making award-winning short films for years.
 It was entered into the 19th Moscow International Film Festival and showed at more than 30 film festivals worldwide, winning the FIPRESCI (The International Federation of Film Critics) Award.

+Plot

 The film stars Joe Ng as the male protagonist Johnny, a Chinese seller of noodles (mee pok), and Michelle Goh, who plays a prostitute.
 The film was given an "R(A)" rating in Singapore, restricting the movie audience to adults aged 21 and above, but after the change in film ratings in 2004, it was re-rated "M18" (aged 18 and above).